swordlordcodingcrew/DANG/README.md

     - support for automated viewport handling.

 ## Licence
-SwordLord DANG! and all its tools are released under the AGPLv3 Licence.
-Drop us a note if you need another licence.
+SwordLord DANG! and all its tools are released under the AGPLv3 License.
+See LICENSE file for details.
+Drop us a note if you need another license.